WarLion/ClanCaller/README.md

-the first step is to change your database information here on the file located on the folder _database/database.php and change your clan name on the same file
+the first step is to copy all files to your ftp server and go to the address www.youdomain.com/install/ and follow all the steps

-    $hostname = "localhost";
-    $user = "username";
-    $password = "password";
-    $database = "database name";
-    $prefix = "";

-    import the sql files located on the folder to phpmyadmin _database/database.sql

-    dont forget to delete the sql file after you add it to your database

-    login to the site using
-    username: admin
-    password: admin
+after the installation is complete you need to access your ftp and on the new file on www.youdomain.com/_database/database.php

+add your clan name
+$clananame = 'you clan name';

+thats it the installation process will take just a few seconds its a much easier and clean way to install the script

+enjoy